league55/sipplauncher/docs/developer_guide.md

     Sipplauncher [logging facilities](user_guide.md#log-files) and paths are configured in `/usr/local/etc/sipplauncher/sipplauncher.configlog.conf`.
     Static log location is by default defined there as `/tmp/sipplauncher.log`.

-    We have following requirements:
+    We have the following requirements:

-    1. We need to easely separate the logs of different [Test](user_guide.md#tests) runs.
+    1. We need to easily separate the logs of different [Test](user_guide.md#tests) runs.
        Thus, we want to log the execution of each [Test](user_guide.md#tests) into a [Test run folder](user_guide.md#test-run-folder).
        The log path should look like `/var/tmp/sipplauncher/<test_name>/<test_run_id>/sipplauncher.log`, where `<test_run_id>` is random and isn't known beforehand.
        Therefore, the [Test](user_guide.md#tests) run log file location can't be static.
 It should be dynamic.